chkp-dhouari/Serverless-CICD-CloudGuard/README.md

 # CloudGuard Workload CICD Security:

-##Securing your Serverless deployements with CheckPoint CloudGuard Workload SAST and DAST
+##Securing your Serverless CICD Pipeline with CheckPoint CloudGuard Workload SAST and DAST with Proact and FSP plugin